tarantool/doc/sphinx/reference_rock/shard.rst

 The shard-configuration is a table with these fields:

 * servers (a list of URIs of nodes and the zones the nodes are in)
-* login (the user name which applies for accessing via the shard package)
+* login (the user name which applies for accessing via the shard module)
 * password (the password for the login)
 * redundancy (a number, minimum 1)
 * binary (a port number that this host is listening on, on the current host)